magento/devdocs/guides/v2.1/coding-standards/technical-guidelines.md

 6.2.4.
 Actions MUST NOT reference blocks declared in layout.

 6.2.5.
-Configuration for the presentation layer MUST be declared in corresponding application area.
-This includes events and plugins that customize presentation layer
+Configuration for the presentation layer MUST be declared in the corresponding application area.
+This includes events and plugins that customize the presentation layer.

 ###  6.3.
 Data Access (Persistence) layer